hannutt/BrowserApplication/README.md

 BOOKMARKS

-Bookmarks can be saved by clicking the Save Bookmark button.
+Bookmarks can be saved by clicking the Bookmark icon.
 The button's method retrieves the typed address from the address field and stores it in the SQL database.

 Saved bookmarks appear in the Bookmarks menu.
 Clicking on the bookmark menu executes a method that creates a